-The UFI is meant to complement the other means used by poison centres to identify the mixture, such as the product and/or brand name.
-When entering the UFI in their databases, appointed bodies or poison centres may find several products and related submissions, but all those products or submissions will have or describe the same composition (or compositions with very limited differences, see section 5.4 for details).
+43 The UFI is meant to complement the other means used by poison centres to identify the 44 mixture, such as the product and/or brand name.
+When entering the UFI in their databases, 45 appointed bodies or poison centres may find several products and related submissions, but all with very limited differences, see section 5.3 where the Generic Product Identifier is mentioned and section 5.4 on Group Submission for details).
 Below an example is given of what a UFI looks like: